Mom Identity is Something That Social Media Mismanages

 Always there for them.

-To our kids we are super hero, boo boo kisser, and #allTheThings.
+To our kids, we are superhero, boo boo kisser, and #allTheThings.
 There is no length that we won’t go to, to do what needs to be done.
 I once recall a time I squeezed myself through the kid’s miniature tube tunnels.
 We were playing hide-and-seek.
-My plump belly creeped outside of my corset cut jeans, my shirt got caught in the contraption, and I was literally stuck there until they found me.
+My plump belly crept outside of my corset cut jeans, my shirt got caught in the contraption, and I was literally stuck there until they found me.
 (It was like the best spot, too; so discovery of where I was hiding took FOREVER.)

 Anyways, on and on we press.
 Always there for them.

 Birthed.
 Borrowed.
 Or through association.
 The children in our lives touch our hearts.

 That is why it saddens me how social media has twisted what we call our mom identity.